idris-lang/Idris-dev/docs/parserLibrary/parser.rst

 If successful this returns 'Right' with a pair of

-- the parse result
+- the parse result.
-- the unparsed tokens (the remaining input)
+- the unparsed tokens (the remaining input).

 otherwise it returns 'Left' with the error message.

-So we need to define the Grammar for our parser, this is done using the following 'Grammar' data structure, this is a combinator structure similar in principle to the recogniser combinator for the lexer which was discussed on the previous page.
+So we need to define the Grammar for our parser, this is done using the following 'Grammar' data structure.
+This is a combinator structure, similar in principle to the recogniser combinator for the lexer, which was discussed on the previous page.

 As with the Recogniser the Grammar type is dependent on a boolean 'consumes' value which allows us to ensure that complicated Grammar structures will always